-Sure enough, she found Madeline in her bed, in pain from appendicitis.
+Sure enough, she found little Madeline crying in her bed, in pain from appendicitis.
 Of course, all turns out well, thanks to Miss Clavel listening to her personal sense that something was not right.

-That scene from Madeline came to mind while reading Know What You Don’t Know: How Great Leaders Prevent Problems Before They Happen by business professor and author Michael Roberto.
+Having frequently read Madeline to my daughters years ago, that story came to mind while reading Know What You Don’t Know: How Great Leaders Prevent Problems Before They Happen, the first of many excellent books by business professor Michael Roberto.

-One of the most troubling causes of unseen problems mushrooming into catastrophes, Roberto writes, is an organizational culture that dismisses intuition in favor of hard data:
+Perhaps one of the most troubling causes of unseen problems mushrooming into catastrophes noted in Roberto’s book is an organizational culture that pooh-poohs intuition in favor of hard data:

-Roberto drives this point home with a serious real-world medical problem: Many hospitals experience high levels of cardiac arrest among admitted patients.
-One study found hospital personnel who observed some advance warning sign(s) of cardiac arrest alerted a doctor only 25% of the time.
+Roberto drives this point home with a medical crisis spanning hospitals across the US: Troublingly high levels of cardiac arrest among admitted patients.
+One study found hospital personnel who observed some advance warning sign(s) of cardiac arrest alerted a doctor only 25% of the time!
 Why?
-Nurses and other staff felt a Miss Clavel-like sense that “Something is not right” with a patient who was indeed nearing cardiac arrest, but it may have been based on a subjective observation, such as the patient’s mental condition and level of fatigue or discomfort, with no accompanying significant change in patient monitoring data.
+Nurses and other staff often felt a Miss Clavel-like sense that “Something is not right” with a patient who was indeed nearing cardiac arrest, based on a personal observation, such as a change in the patient’s mental condition, or a higher level of fatigue or discomfort — but with no accompanying change in patient monitoring levels — so the concern is effectively ignored in favor of the patient’s quantifiable data.

 The consequences of a hospital culture that unwittingly encourages caregivers to ignore their intuition are high.
 Once the window of opportunity to avert cardiac arrest closes, a life or death “Code Blue” crisis is at hand.

-As Roberto’s hospital case study illustrates, a gnawing sense that “Something is not right” should not be ignored, but rather recognized as an alert that you probably do not have all the facts, but rather just some of the facts; that is, you don’t know what you don’t know.
+As Roberto’s hospital case study illustrates, a gnawing sense that “Something is not right” should not be ignored, but rather recognized as an alert that you probably do not have all the facts, but just some of the facts — that is, you don’t know what you don’t know.

 Recognizing this issue, many hospitals have implemented new Rapid Response Teams that have sharply reduced Code Blue incidents.
-Nurses and staff are actively encouraged to report observed warning signs, including concerns not (yet( supported by observed data.
+Nurses and staff are actively encouraged to report observed changes in patient affect, reported symptoms and other concerns, even if they are not supported by patient data.
 Once notified, the Rapid Response Team will arrive at an affected patient’s bedside within minutes and actively diagnose whether further testing or treatment to prevent a cardiac arrest is warranted.
 Unlike a Code Blue team that “fights the fire” of a full-on heart attack, Roberto writes, a Rapid Response Team “detects the smoke” of a potential heart attack.

 So, listen to your gut, your intuition, as a signal that you need to dig deeper into the matter at hand.
 Actively seek out further information beyond the hard data available to you.
 Compare that information with your hard data and “connect the dots” for a far more complete picture, which may well yield surprising new insights.